Traden-Github/C-More_Complete_Programs/README.md

-# C-More_Complete_Programs
+# CHowToP-Prog
-Posting more complete C source files here.
+Posting C How to Program assignments, exams, and small programs here.